julia-fu0528/PhysTwin/README.md

 ### Update
 **This repository will be actively maintained by the authors, with continuous updates introducing new features to inspire further research.**

+- **[25.7.22] Remote Control Feature & Bug Fix:** Fixed a deprojection error in the data processing pipeline.
+Added support for remote control—previously, the interactive playground only responded to physical keyboard input; it now accepts virtual keyboard signals from remote devices as well.

 - **[25.4.15] GPU Memory Optimization:** Thanks to user feedback and testing, we've further optimized the code to reduce GPU memory usage in the interactive playground—now requiring only about 2GB in total.
 Previously, LBS initialization consumed a significant amount of GPU memory; it's now offloaded to the CPU and only needs to run once at startup.
 Everything runs smoothly as a result.

 - **[25.4.8] Optmization Speed:** Regarding the questions on optimization speed, thanks to Nvidia Warp, our differentiable Spring-Mass simulator enables first-order optimization in approximately 5 minutes—and even faster with visualizations disabled—significantly outperforming prior work that typically requires hours.
 The zero-order, sampling-based optimization (CMA-ES) takes around 12 minutes, depending on the number of epochs.
 These statistics are based on the stuffed animal experiments without self-collision enabled.